a-memme/Customer_Churn_and_CLTV/README.md

   - **Tenure:** time from customer's first purchase to the current date
   - **Frequency:** number of time periods a customer made a REPEAT purchase within a given timeframe (i.e the first time a customer makes a purchase = 0).
       - For ex. if a customer makes 3 seperate purchases in the same week, frequency = 1.
 If a customer makes 3 purchases in 3 seperate weeks, frequency = 3.
-      - For the current analysis, the total time frame is ~ 1.5 years, with a chosen time period of weeks (i.e ~ 74 weeks)
+      - For the current analysis, the total time frame is ~ 1.5 years, with a chosen time interval of weeks (i.e ~ 74 weeks)
-          - Time period is chosen at the discretion of the analyst, where contextual knowledge of the data is particularly relevant
+          - Time interval is chosen at the discretion of the analyst, where contextual knowledge of the data is particularly relevant
       - Frequencies of 0 = a single purchase customer, meaning they haven't engaged in a repeat transaction.
   - **Monetary Value (for CLTV):** the average order value of a consumer, dictated by the chosen time interval (weekly in our case)
 - Fit and validate the BG/NBD Model for predicted frequency